Sherline’s Metalworking Resources and Hotlinks List

 - The Northwest Steam Society has plenty of good information and photos of steam engines.
 If you are in the Pacific Northwest area and interested in steam, you should look into joining and attending some of their meets.
 Even if you’re not in the area, take a look at the site.
 You’ll like the steam whistle on the opening page too.

 - The Miniature Arms Society—A worldwide group of builders and collectors of miniature weaponry since 1973.
-Annual dues includes a quarterly publication called the Miniature Arms Journal, free access the organizations library of gun plans, a network of experts available to answer your questions and other benefits too.
+Annual dues include a quarterly publication called the Miniature Arms Journal, free access to the organization’s library of gun plans, a network of experts available to answer your questions and other benefits too.
 For more information or to join CLICK HERE.

 Since we recommended the use of Teflon-based grease in our instruction manual, many have asked where they can get it.

 In many cases, you can find Mobil 1 Teflon-based grease, used in grease guns, at an auto parts store in small canisters.